hiteshjain12/loanornot/README.md

-# LoanOrNot 💰
+# Financial Calculators 💰

-A smart financial decision tool that helps you determine whether you should take a loan and invest your cash, or pay upfront for a purchase.
+A smart suite of financial decision tools to help you make better money choices.
+Includes:
+- **LoanOrNot**: Decide whether to take a loan and invest your cash, or pay upfront for a purchase.
+- **Goal Calculator**: Find out how much you need to save each month to reach a future financial goal, accounting for inflation and your existing investments.

 ## 🎯 Purpose

-When you have enough cash for a major purchase, you face a financial dilemma:
-- **Option 1**: Pay cash and invest the remaining money
+This app helps you answer two key questions:
-- **Option 2**: Take a loan for the purchase and invest all your cash
+- Should you take a loan and invest your cash, or pay upfront?

-This tool calculates which option gives you better financial outcomes based on:
-- Purchase amount
-- Available cash
-- Loan interest rate
-- Expected investment returns
-- Tax rate on investment gains
-- Investment compounding frequency (monthly, quarterly, semi-annually, annually)
-- Time period
+- How much should you save each month to reach a goal in X years, given inflation and your current savings?

 ## 🚀 Features

+- **Multi-tab UI**: Switch between different calculators (LoanOrNot, Goal Calculator, more coming soon)
 - **Real-time calculations** as you type
+- **Remembers your data**: All form values and last visited tab are saved and restored on page refresh
 - **Visual recommendations** with color-coded results
-- **Detailed breakdown** of both scenarios
+- **Detailed breakdown** of all scenarios
 - **Net benefit analysis** showing the financial difference
 - **Responsive design** works on desktop and mobile
 - **Input validation** with helpful error messages